 Create Separate Spaces

-Even with an open floor plan, there may be times in which you want a more intimate feel to your living space.
+Even with an open floor plan, there may be times when you want a more intimate feel to your living space.
 Installing bi-fold doors in your home can help you close off areas that you don’t want to be showcased when you’re entertaining.
 It will create an atmosphere of intimacy but still allow you to open up space when you’re hosting a dinner party.

-Use Seating to Your Advantage
+Use Seating To Your Advantage

 Use these tips so that you can decorate your kitchen and living room in a style that will bring them together.
 You can still have two functional areas that will meld well when it comes to your décor selections.